intervitens/gh200-notes/content/LLaMA-Factory.md

-Multinode doesn't work if I install in a venv
+Multinode doesn't work when installed in a venv

+### Installation
 Clone repository to shared storage
 ```
 cd /data